AdrienPoupa/laradose/README.md

 6. Add the `--https` argument to the `hot` section of your `package.json`
 7. Set write permissions on the host: `$ chown -R $(id -u):$(id -g) . && chmod -R 755 .`
 8. You can configure the environment variables manually as shown in [Available Parameters](#5-available-parameters).

+### 2.3 Installation on Windows

+Laradose was tested successfully on Windows 2004 with WSL2.
+Start by [installing WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+I would recommend using the Linux distribution Ubuntu 20.04 LTS.

+Make sure Docker Desktop [uses the WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/).

+You can run the installation script from the Ubuntu 20.04 LTS application shell, and Docker compose from Powershell.

+To setup xdebug, make sure to follow the instructions at [Setup xdebug for PHPStorm](#411-setup-xdebug-for-phpstorm).

 ## 3. Usage